mattmc3/zephyr/README.md

 ## Customization

 Zephyr uses Zsh's zstyles to let you easily customize your config.
 Unlike environment variables which pollute your environment, zstyles make it easy to handle more robust configuration.

+**Reminder:** `zstyle` settings need to be set prior to loading Zepyr.

 The customizations are detailed below.

 ### Common